pandeysubash404/code-snippets/python/error_handling.md

 # Error Handling Case Snippets

-This bad case checks if the Python compiler correctly flags a syntax error.
+This error handling case checks if the Python compiler correctly flags a syntax error.

 ## 1. Division By Zero
 Raise a `ZeroDivisionError` since division by zero is undefined.